Theon Greyjoy: A Clash of Kings

 Robb sends Theon as an envoy to Pyke, seeking Balon Greyjoy's aid in his rebellion against House Lannister.
-Theon arrives to find Balon instead intends to seize the North while Robb is fighting in the Riverlands.
-Theon is charged to reave on the Stony Shore, but he decides to take Winterfell.
+Theon arrives to find that Balon instead intends to seize the North while Robb is fighting in the Riverlands.
+Theon is charged to raid on the Stony Shore, but he decides to take Winterfell.
 After sending some of his men to besiege Torrhen's Square and lure Winterfell's garrison away from the castle, Theon and his party invade and capture Winterfell.
 He releases the prisoner Reek, formerly a servant of House Bolton.
 When Bran and Rickon Stark apparently escape Winterfell, Reek advises Theon to kill two miller boys and pass their bodies off as those of the Stark children.

-Winterfell's garrison soon repels the ironborn at Torrhen's Square and besieges Winterfell.
+Winterfell's garrison soon repels the Ironborn at Torrhen's Square and besieges Winterfell.
 When Asha refuses to give Theon men to hold the castle, he allows Reek to seek reinforcements from the Dreadfort.
-Reek returns with several hundred Bolton men, he kills Ser Rodrik Cassel and all the other northmen, but he then reveals his true identity as Roose Bolton's bastard Ramsay Snow.
-Ramsay kills the people of Winterfell, he burns the castle and takes Theon prisoner.
+Reek returns with several hundred Bolton men; he kills Ser Rodrik Cassel and all the other Northmen, but he then reveals his true identity as Roose Bolton's bastard Ramsay Snow.
+Ramsay kills the people of Winterfell; he burns the castle and takes Theon prisoner.

 A Storm of Swords and A Feast for Crows

-Ramsay imprisons Theon in the Dreadfort's dungeons and tortures him, though most of the Ironborn believed that Theon is dead.
-At some point, Theon manages to escape with his former bedwarmer, Kyra, though this turns out to be a trick of Ramsay's and the two are soon recaptured and as a result, Kyra gets killed.
+Ramsay imprisons Theon in the Dreadfort's dungeons and tortures him, though most of the Ironborn believed that Theon was dead.
+At some point, Theon manages to escape with his former bedwarmer, Kyra, though this turns out to be a trick of Ramsay's, and the two are soon recaptured; as a result, Kyra gets killed.

 A Dance with Dragons

 Ramsay's torture leaves Theon with some of his toes, fingers and teeth missing.
-The trauma of this torture causes Theon to lose much of his body weight, and turns his hair white.
+The trauma of this torture causes Theon to lose much of his body weight and turns his hair white.
 Psychologically broken, he is forced to assume the identity of Reek.
 When Roose Bolton begins to lead his forces back to the North, Ramsay (who has since been legitimised as a Bolton) forces Theon to convince the Ironborn garrison holding Moat Cailin to surrender, but flays them regardless.
 Theon is forced to give away Jeyne Poole (who is presented as Arya Stark) at her wedding to Ramsay, who later sexually abuses both Theon and Jeyne.
 Theon later encounters Mance Rayder (disguised as Abel the bard) and his spearwives, who ask for his help in freeing “Arya Stark”, having been sent by Jon Snow.
 When the alarm is raised, Theon jumps from Winterfell's battlements with Jeyne and is captured by Mors Umber, who sends him to Stannis Baratheon's camp several days' ride away.
 There he is reunited with Asha, who initially does not recognise him.